farhi/matlab-mastrostack/README.md

     ma=mastrostack;
   ```

-   Then press the Return key on the main interface.
+   Then press the **Return** key on the main interface.
 A **Drop Files Here** button appears in the lower left side.
 Drag and drop your Dark, Flat and Light images there.
 Images having 'dark' or 'flat' in their path/file name are marked as such automatically.
 You may alternatively use the File menu items.

    Supported image formats include JPG, PNG, TIFF, FITS.

-   If you have installed **readraw**, you may as well directly import RAW camera images.
+   If you have installed **readraw** (see Credits section below), you may as well directly import RAW camera images.
 This is highly recommended, as it retains much more information from the camera than the generated JPEG images, which proves to be essential for subtracting the Dark image (background), and revealing faint objects.

    Alternatively, you may use DCRAW on each RAW image with command